SwisserMan/SS/README.md

-# Egg Catcher Game
+# Space Shooter Game

-A simple game where players catch falling eggs using a basket.
-Built with Python and Pygame.
+A simple space shooter game where you control a spaceship and shoot down incoming enemies.
+Built using Python and Pygame.

+## How to Play

+- Use **Left Arrow** and **Right Arrow** to move.
+- Press **Spacebar** to shoot bullets.
+- Destroy enemies to increase your score.

 ## How to Run